rwbl/make-floodbarrier-model/README.md

 ### OLED Display
 The display shows river "Elbe" various levels + Tide (Ebb or Flood; German text used Ebbe, Flut) + Gate State (Open or Closed; German text used AUF, ZU).
 The B4R library rESPOLED1608 is used to display 8 rows (0-7) with up-to 16 columns (0-15).
-[CREDIT] The library is wrapped based on [project](https://github.com/remoteme/esp8266-OLED).
-Thanks to the author.
 Each time the display is updated, the rows are cleared prior printing new rows.

     Rows:
     Row 0: Not used
     Row 1: Abs NHN in cm
     Row 2: Relative PNP in cm
     Row 3: PNP in m
     Row 4: Tide: Ebbe or Tide: Flut
     Row 5: Tor: AUF or Tor: ZU
-Row 6:
-Not used
+    Row 6: Not used
    Row 7: Version

 In case of an error, the error message is displayed on row 1.

-Note: The columns start at position 1 and not 0.
+_Note_: The columns start at position 1 and not 0.

 ## Node-RED
 ![flood-barrier-nr-f](https://user-images.githubusercontent.com/47274144/65248639-c72bfb80-daf2-11e9-919f-35ba0d2f5841.PNG)